 The 1980s saw PCOL purchase a building at 513 S. Bloomington Street, a defunct gas station, which became the new headquarters.
 An adjacent building at 511 S. Bloomington Street was acquired in 1998 for conversion to administrative and training space.
 The old gas station was demolished, and a new four bay ambulance station with crew quarters was completed in 2000, fulfilling the vision of then Executive Director Dawn Broughton.

 The 1990s reflected growth in Putnam County and increasing run volumes.
 Full-time staff were slowly phased in and the role of volunteers became less prominent, although a strong relationship with and participation by DePauw University students continued.
 After running approximately 350 calls during the first full calendar year of operations in 1975, PCOL was responding to around 2,500 calls annually by the turn of the century.
-In 2015, Putnam County Operation Life was assigned to more than 3,600 requests for emergency medical assistance.

 After nearly four decades of utilizing various locations, PCOL constructed an EMS building in 2011 just north of downtown Cloverdale on land it had originally acquired years earlier.
 The facility constructed was larger than the Bainbridge facility, including twin ambulance bays and featured a natural gas driven emergency generator for uninterrupted operations during periods of inclement weather or large scale emergencies.